 For the Netherlands, calculations are showing that implementing this suggestion would result in a shortage of workspaces of 1,2 million m2, meaning that companies need to look for alternatives, one of which being working from home, but also flex offices and co-working spaces (no number available for Belgium).

 Today 75% of all Belgian offices are in Brussels, or 13 million m2.
 In Flanders, 55% of offices can be found in Antwerp, an equivalent of 2,3 million m2.
 This concentration isn’t healthy, and we know that already a long time.
 It slowed down traffic before COVID-19 and it is the biggest health risk when the economy goes up again.
 Essentially it means that is it nearly impossible to easily isolate just a small part of the economy.
 For a country like Belgium, it is all or nothing, simply because we are too dependent on two major cities.

 we need to bring office space closer to housing again.
 Redistributing office space to every city and village is the only viable, sustainable way forward.
 The era of concentration of offices in a few cities is over.
 The impact is enormous:

 - Lower risk in a new pandemic

-Many big corporates see the current crisis simply as an acceleration of something that was already started: the headquarters will have fewer desks in the future.
+Many big corporates see the current crisis simply as an acceleration of something that already started years ago: the headquarters will have fewer desks in the future.
 Their workforce will work more from home, at flex working spaces and on other remote locations, like for example, co-working space.
 Who knows… perhaps this crisis may be the resurrection of WeWork?

 A new role for offices